-357. Agents of the IRS involved in seizures of property use guns and arms against citizens, making the confrontation an armed confrontation.

-358. IRS seizures can and do occur without court orders, warrants, or due process required by the Fourth Amendment and at the point of a gun.

-359. Property seizures as described above amount to an act of war of the government against the citizens.

-360. Acts of war against citizens, when not based on law, are treasonable offenses punishable by execution.

-361. Violation of due process produces injustice in society, which is why the founding fathers required us to have a Fifth Amendment.

-362. The purpose of the government is to write laws to prevent, rather than promote, injustice in society, and thereby protect the right to life, liberty, property, and pursuit of happiness of all citizens equally.
+- 435. Admit that agents of the IRS involved in seizures of property use guns and arms and against citizens, making the confrontation an armed confrontation. - 436.
+Admit that IRS seizures can and do occur without court orders, warrants, or due process required by the Fourth Amendment and at the point of a gun. - 437.
+Admit that property seizures as described above amount to an act of war of the government against the citizens. - 438.
+Admit that acts of war against citizens, when not based on law, are treasonable offenses punishable by execution. - 439.
+Admit that violation of due process produces injustice in society, which is why the founding fathers required us to have a Fifth Amendment. - 440.
+Admit that the purpose of the government is to write laws to prevent, rather than promote, injustice in society, and thereby protect the right to life, liberty, property, and pursuit of happiness of all citizens equally.

-EIGHTH CAUSE OF ACTION:

-UNLESS ONE IS A FOREIGNER WORKING HERE OR A CITIZEN OF THE U.S.A.
-EARNING HIS MONEY ABROAD HE IS NOT LIABLE FOR THE INCOME TAX"
+TAXABLE SOURCES

-363. The term "from whatever source derived" as used in the Sixteenth Amendment does not mean that the source of income or the situs for taxation is irrelevant or inconsequential in determining taxable income.
+441. Admit that the term "from whatever source derived" as used in the Sixteenth Amendment does not mean that the source of income or the situs for taxation is irrelevant or inconsequential in determining taxable income.

-364. Interpreting the phrase "from whatever source derived" to mean that the source or situs is irrelevant, makes the federal income tax applicable to any country or location in the world and renders 26 U.S.C. §861 and 26 U.S.C. §862 irrelevant and unnecessary, which clearly is an irrational and nonsensical conclusion to reach.

-365. The federal income tax applies only to taxable income, which, generally speaking, is "gross income" minus allowable deductions.

-366. The federal income tax regulations generally define "gross income" to mean "all income from whatever source derived, unless excluded by law." as follows:
+- 442. Admit that interpreting the phrase "from whatever source derived" to mean that the source or situs is irrelevant, makes the federal income tax applicable to any country or location in the world and renders 26 U.S.C. §861 and 26 U.S.C. §862 irrelevant and unnecessary, which clearly is an irrational and nonsensical conclusion to reach. - 443.
+Admit that the federal income tax applies only to taxable income, which, generally speaking, is "gross income" minus allowable deductions. - 444.
+Admit that the federal income tax regulations generally define "gross income" to mean "all income from whatever source derived, unless excluded by law." as follows: